 As difficult as it would be for an adult to suffer from face blindness, it could be more difficult for children.
 They may have a difficult time making friends because they cannot recognize their classmates.
 They may be unable to distinguish who a brother or sister may be and be unable to be certain that “mom is mom.”
 Teachers, school professionals, and physicians may treat these children for some other problem than that which really does exist.
 Medical professionals must become more aware that this is a real problem and develop some diagnostic tests that can utilized to distinguish face blindness from something more serious such as functional autism.

 Face Blindness on 60 Minutes

 The outlook for a cure or for more understanding of this and many other medical problems lies in the research, the dollars available for research, and the public outcry for solving these problems.
 Up to this point, there has been no public outcry for solving the face blindness problem compared to medical problems such as autism.
-With public awareness increased by the national exposure created by the 60 Minutes piece that was broadcast recently this may change. -- See How My Face Blindness Means I Can't Recognise My Mum.
+With public awareness increased by the national exposure created by the 60 Minutes piece that was broadcast recently this may change. -- Back to top.

 with a health care professional should occur before applying